-With more than 30 years of health care leadership experience, Miller-Phipps previously served as senior vice president and executive director for Kaiser Foundation Hospital and Health Plan operations in Orange County, Calif.
-In this role, she directed Hospital and Health Plan operations, supported by nearly 7,000 staff and 760 Permanente physicians, to provide care to more than 489,000 members.
+With more than 30 years of health care leadership experience, Miller-Phipps previously served as senior vice president and executive director for Kaiser Foundation Health Plan and Hospitals operations in Orange County, Calif.
+In this role, she directed Health Plan and Hospitals operations, supported by nearly 7,000 staff and 760 Permanente physicians, to provide care to more than 489,000 members.

 Miller-Phipps earned her bachelor’s degree from California State University, Fullerton and a master’s degree in health care administration from the University of LaVerne.
 She also completed the Executive Advanced Leadership Program at the University of North Carolina and the University of Southern California Advanced Leadership Program.